-Okay, so “it would be a mistake to conclude that just because ceviche is not cooked, it must be raw.”
+So, “it would be a mistake to conclude that just because ceviche is not cooked, it must be raw.”
 The acid does something to the dish.
 What does it do?
 It produces heat and alters the chemical nature of the seafood.
 So what is this something?
-This time I think we’re clearer on the vocabulary.
 It changes the dish.
-Getting our meaning was reasonably straightforward this time.
+Getting our meaning was reasonably straightforward.
 Let’s see whether we can match.

-- “infuses” — Man, I could swear I’ve heard that word before.
-Maybe something to do with cooking.
-Like I guess if I’m marinating a steak or something.
-I guess this might go along with “changes,” but I’m not sure.
+- “infuses” — Maybe something to do with cooking.
+If I’m marinating a steak or something, this might go along with “changes,” but I’m not sure.

-- “enhances” — Okay I know what this means.
-It means “improves” and I’m pretty sure that’s not the same thing as “changes.”
+- “enhances” — This one I know.
+It means “improves” and that’s not the same thing as “changes.”

-- “cures” — This means to make someone better, but you know, I’m not really sure.
-I’m pretty sure the GRE expects me to think “cures” means makes someone better, so maybe that’s a little too obvious of not being a match?
+- “cures” — I believe this means to make someone better.
+The GRE probably expects me to think “cures” means makes someone better, so that’s a little too obvious of not being a match?

 Here’s where the rubber hits the road.
-Could you maybe pick (A)?
+Could you pick (A)?
 Perhaps, but you know that “infuses” seems like the best possibility here.
 Why does it seem that way?
-Because ETS wants to make it appear that way.
-They know you might not be totally up to speed on the meaning of this word but they’re hoping that you just say “Close enough!” and pick it.
-Look, “close enough” isn’t good enough!
+Because ETS makes it appealing.
+They know you might not be up to speed on the word’s definition, but they’re hoping that you just say “close enough!” and pick it.
+But, “close enough” isn’t good enough!
 This is a maybe answer, but not quite.
 Classic trap.

 That leaves you with (C).
-Okay, you’re uncomfortable.
 Does “cures” mean “changes”?
-This is an area where you have to get out of your comfort zone.
+This is where you have to get out of your comfort zone.
 The comfortable answer on these difficult questions will often be incorrect.
 (C) is the correct choice.